Business owner organizing loan application documents at desk

 Contractor B submitted his name, revenue, and a promise to send documents “when they asked.”
 Over the next 2 weeks, he uploaded documents piecemeal — a bank statement here, a tax return there.
 By the time his file was complete, two lenders had already closed their review windows.
 He received 1 offer at a worse rate than Contractor A.

-The lesson: The information on the application is identical.
+The information on the application is identical.
 The preparation around it is what separates fast approvals from slow declines.

 Contractor A wasn't smarter than Contractor B. He was more prepared.
 That's it.
 And the difference between “prepared” and “unprepared” cost the second contractor weeks of delay, worse terms, and fewer options.
 Preparation is the cheapest advantage in business lending — and most borrowers skip it because they think speed matters more than organization.